shiningrain/DREAM/README.md

 The current version of DREAM will substitute the Greedy search strategy in AutoKeras.
 We are not sure whether the code of the search strategies in AutoKeras potentially conflicts with DREAM.
-Therefore we suggest that if you still want to use the unrepaired search of AutoKeras, you could use `backup_reset.sh` to make a backup for the original AutoKeras and Kerastuner lib before installing DREAM, or you could refer to the [anaconda doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to clone the same environment with original AutoKeras.
+Therefore we suggest that if you still want to use the search methods of AutoKeras, you could use `backup_reset.sh` to make a backup for the original AutoKeras and Kerastuner lib before installing DREAM, or you could refer to the [anaconda doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to clone the same environment with original AutoKeras.
 **In the future, we will continue to improve the DREAM to avoid conflicts between the search strategies.**

 ## Usage
-It is easy to use *DREAM* to repair the AutoML pipeline and conduct effective searches.
+It is easy to use *DREAM* to conduct effective searches.
 When the environment configuration in `Setup` is finished, you can use *DREAM* to search models directly by using `greedy` tuner in `autokeras.ImageClassifier()`.
 To show our method intuitively, we provide a demo case in [demo.py](./DREAM/demo0.py), which is based on the CIFAR-100 dataset.
 You can just run [demo.py](./DREAM/demo0.py) to see how *DREAM* search models with the expanded search space and feedback-driven search.